 Since the mod works by boosting research speed, you will complete the tech tree faster than in a usual game.
 To balance this, I usually play with the game start slider for tech/tradition cost at 1.25x or 1.5x.

-- New repeatable technologies with a stacking weight mechanic, like breakthroughs.
+New repeatable technologies with a stacking weight mechanic, like breakthroughs.
 The more levels of an individual repeatable you take, the less likely you are to draw it again, forcing you to spread out your research.
-There is a stand alone version here: Technology Repeated Do not run both Technology Ascendant and Repeated.
+There is a stand alone version below.
+New Research Philosophy Policy.
+Steer your planetary research labs towards a particular field, hoping to get the breakthrough you want sooner, or perhaps, balancing out your research once you’ve made a few.
+Research policy is also a stand alone mod.

 Few vanilla files were harmed in the making of this mod, so it is in theory compatible with nearly everything.
 Overwrites vanilla repeatable techs, but only for weighting (00_soc_repeatable, 00_phys_repeatable, and 00_eng_repeatable) Overwrites ecumenopolis complete event (mega.200, is still compatible with gpm)